k2d222/twwe/README.md

 The desktop client is a [Tauri](https://tauri.app/) web-app that you can install and enables editing your local map files like the default editor.
 You can also enable sharing your maps over the internet (read [Server bridging](#server-bridging)).

-The app spins up a localhost server on port 16800.
+The app opens a localhost server on port 16800.
 It looks for maps in the "standard" ddnet folders (see storage.cfg: $USERDIR, $DATADIR and $CURRENTDIR).

-Binaries are can be found in the [releases page](https://github.com/k2d222/twwe/releases).
+Binaries can be found in the [releases page](https://github.com/k2d222/twwe/releases).

 ## License